 The week is celebrated not just in the Indigenous communities but also in increasing numbers of government agencies, schools, local councils and workplaces.

 Here are some ideas on how to celebrate NAIDOC Week:

-- Display Indigenous posters around your class room.
+- Display the National NAIDOC Poster or other Indigenous posters around your classroom or workplace.

 - Study a famous Indigenous Australian.

 - Research the traditional Indigenous owners of your area.